Redundancy - Questions employees will ask

 Where between 20 and 99 employees that made be made redundant within 90 days the consultation period is at least 30 days before the first redundancy takes place.

 When more than 100 people are to be made redundant in a period of 90 days or less, then the consultation period must begin at least 45 days before the first redundancy.
 Failure to meet these obligations could result in a ‘protective award’ for each employee involved.
-This means you will have to pay out compensation.
+This means you would have to pay out compensation if you rushed things.

 Question: Do I have a statutory right to have someone with me during the meetings?

-Answer: There is no statutory right for the initial meetings, however at the final meeting (which must be called by letter indicating that dismissal may take place) there is a right for the person to have a trade union representative or a colleague with them during that meeting.
+Answer: There is no statutory right for employees 'at risk' to have a companion for the initial meetings, however at the final meeting (which must be called by letter indicating that dismissal may take place) there is a right for the person to have a trade union representative or a colleague with them during that meeting.